How Often Should You Change Your Bedding?

 • Can I wash bedding at 40°C to save energy?

-It's best not to - only washing at 60°C and over will effectively kill mites and germs.
+You can wash your bedding at 40°C but only washing at 60°C and over will effectively kill mites and germs.

 • How often should I change my bedding in the summer?